sh3r4rd/messaging-service/README.md

 - a test database (I use the other database for running the app in dev mode)
 - the messaging service, primarily to run migrations on the test database on startup

-You can run the integration tests using
+Once the test database is availabe and the migrations have run, you can run the integration tests using

 ```bash
 make integrations.test